-(i) The notification must include, at a minimum, all of the information described in subclauses (I) - (VII) of this clause.
+(i) The notification must include, at a minimum, all of the information described in subclauses (I) - (VIII) of this clause.

-(I) the Applicant's name, address, an individual contact name and phone number;
+(I) The Applicant's name, address, an individual contact name and phone number;

-(II) the Development name, address, city, and county;
+(II) The Development name, address, city, and county;

-(III) a statement informing the entity or individual being notified that the Applicant is submitting a request for Housing Tax Credits with the Texas Department of Housing and Community Affairs;
+(III) A statement informing the entity or individual being notified that the Applicant is submitting a request for Housing Tax Credits with the Texas Department of Housing and Community Affairs;

-(IV) whether the Development proposes New Construction, Reconstruction, Adaptive Reuse, or Rehabilitation;
+(IV) Whether the Development proposes New Construction, Reconstruction, Adaptive Reuse, or Rehabilitation;

-(V) the physical type of Development being proposed (e.g. single family homes, duplex, apartments, high-rise, etc.);
+(V) The physical type of Development being proposed (e.g. single family homes, duplex, apartments, high-rise, etc.);

-(VI) the approximate total number of Units and approximate total number of Low-Income Units; and
+(VI) The approximate total number of Units and approximate total number of Low-Income Units;

-(VII) the residential density of the Development, i.e., the number of Units per acre..
+(VII) The residential density of the Development, i.e., the number of Units per acre; and

+(VIII) Information on how and when an interested party or Neighborhood Organization can provide input to the Department.

 (ii) The notification may not contain any false or misleading statements.
 Without limiting the generality of the foregoing, the notification may not create the impression that the proposed Development will serve a Target Population exclusively or as a preference unless such targeting or preference is documented in the Application and is in full compliance with all applicable state and federal laws, including state and federal fair housing laws; and